Important Glossary Related to Union Budget

 1. Union Budget

-Under Article 112 of the constitution, a statement of estimated receipts and expenditure, called the 'Annual Financial Statement', has to be placed before Parliament for each financial year.
+Under Article 112 of the constitution, a statement of estimated receipts and expenditures, called the 'Annual Financial Statement', has to be placed before Parliament for each financial year.

 This Statement is the main budget document.
 It is an estimate of the Government's revenue and expenditure at the end of a fiscal year, which runs from April 1 to March 31.